 Children are quite rightly the focus for our team in most cases as it is crucial to protect them from conflicting parents.
 We can advise couples seeking a divorce on appropriate child care arrangements and child maintenance issues.

-You may need advice regarding property, pension, business and other financial issues as a result of your divorce as financial settlements are not automatically dealt with through the Court process.
+You may need advice regarding property, pensions, business and other financial issues as a result of your divorce.
+Divorcing couples need to be aware that financial settlements are not automatically dealt with through the Court process.
+The right to claim financial provision does not automatically come to an end in divorce and as such, it is important to seek advice.

-Once the final order of divorce has been granted it is always advisable to update or make a Will to ensure that your assets are distributed as you wish.
-Following the granting of the final order of divorce you will lose your right to inherit from your spouse therefore it is essential that you review your Will.
+Once the Final Order (previously known as Decree Absolute) has been granted it is always advisable to update or make a Will to ensure that your assets are distributed as you wish.
+Following the Final Order you will lose your right to inherit from your spouse therefore it is essential that you review your Will to reflect your wishes.

 How to get a divorce

-From an initial FREE initial consultation* with one of our divorce lawyers, we can assess circumstances and offer specialist legal advice on your situation.
+Have a chat with one of our team, every client is unique and our team can advise on what action you need to take, assess your circumstances and offer specialist legal advice on your situation.
 We can arrange meetings at any of our offices in Oldham, Failsworth or North Manchester, by telephone or video call.

 How much does a divorce cost?